 Jean's natural talent for working with students provided invitations as guest conductor in the United States Hot Music Festival in Arkansas, The National Music Festival in the United States in Virginia, Premier Orchestral Institute in Mississippi, Espressivo Music Festival in the Republic of Montenegro, as well as guest conductor of the Guri Project reference orchestras in the cities of Presidente Prudente, São José do Rio Preto and Jundiaí, as well as invitations to university orchestras as The University of Southern Mississippi, University of North Dakota, University of New Mexico and University Center of Sao Paulo (UNASP).

-Currently, Jean Reis is the music director of five international music festivals in four states of Brazil: Festival Internacional Música na Serra, the Festival Internacional Música no Pampa, Festival Música nas Montanhas, Festival Internacional de Música de Bauru and Festival Internacional de Música de Ivoti.
+Currently, Jean Reis is the music director of four international music festivals in four states of Brazil: Festival Internacional Música na Serra, the Festival Internacional Música no Pampa, Festival Música nas Montanhas and Festival Internacional de Música de Bauru.
 He is the founder and maestro of the Versatilis Orchestra.